ElektraInitiative/libelektra/src/plugins/typechecker/README.md

 ## Limitations

 - Rather experimental
-- Typechecking only happens when getting or setting a key in a mounted specification
+- Type checking only happens when getting or setting a key in a mounted specification
 - Errors are currently raw and haskell-focused
 - The small implementations are not yet auto generated